logaretm/depo/README.md

 }
  ```

- while the constructor for the `Repository` class allows for model injection, you can skip injecting it and the model will be created by laravel's IOC container.
+ while the constructor for the `RepositoryBase` class allows for model injection, you can skip injecting it and the model will be created by laravel's IOC container.
- I will probably add a general repository to take advantage of the dependency injection properly. then you won't need to extend the `Repository` class.

  ```php
  $taskRepository = new TaskRepository;